hartfiel/hello-world/README.md

 It has 4 leaves now!

-Snow lightly covers the leaves.
+Snow never covers the leaves.

+Leaves are falling all around.